s3942372/CCS_Blog/posts/first-blog-post.md

 ![gotta try again during the weekend](/week_1_homework/orderthemsquares.png)

+By the way, is there a P5 version of 'mouseonHover' or something?
+I could not find it.

 <iframe src="https://editor.p5js.org/s3942372/full/sX--IYrCF" width="100%" height="800px"></iframe>

 Hooray the blog now isn't loading for some reason.
 Going on the website only has the default template appear.
 Whoo thisissogreat...